markushaug/homify-phue/README.md

-## homify-hue - Hue Plug-in for homify
+## homify-phue - Hue Plug-in for homify
 Control you Hue-Devices with homify

 ## Features